wetryingtodorock/getblock-docs/en/rpc-service/fuse/json-rpc/fuse_web3_clientVersion.md

 ---
-title: fuse:web3_clientVersion \[POST\]
+title: fuse:web3_clientVersion - Fuse Network
-description: Returns the current client version.
+description: Example code for the fuse:web3_clientVersion json-rpc method. Сomplete guide on how to use fuse:web3_clientVersion json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters